benmccallum/fairybread/README.md

 GraphQL resolvers are inherently multi-threaded; as such, you can run into issues injecting things like an EntityFramework `DbContext` into a field resolver (or something it uses) which doesn't allow muli-thread usage.
 One solution for this is to resolve `DbContext` into its own "scope", rather than the default scope (for an ASP.NET Core application this is the HTTP Request).

-With FairyBread, you might need to do this if one of your validators uses a `DbContext` and could operate on the scoped DbContext.
+With FairyBread, you might need to do this if one of your validators uses a `DbContext` and could operate on the scoped DbContext at the same time as another part of the application.
 GraphQL mutation resolvers are executed serially, so typically you wouldn't encounter this issue for mutations.
-You could however encounter it for Query resolvers which often run in parallel.
+It's more likely you could encounter it for Query resolvers which can run in parallel.

 Good news is, it's as easy as marking your validator with `IRequiresOwnScopeValidator` and we'll take care of the rest.